-There are epistemological and metaphysical problems associated with divination as a source knowledge.
-For instance, how knowledge based on divination be confirmed and authenticated as there is no standardized parameter?
+There are epistemological and metaphysical problems associated with divination as a source of knowledge.
+For instance, how can knowledge based on divination be confirmed and authenticated as there is no standardized parameter?
 What of its attendant subjectivity?
 How can predictions be predicated on it as it patterns no observable regularity?
-How can a particular cure be identified with the prognosis as there are many cases that can be associated particular ailment?
-How predominant cause be identified without statistical consideration?
+How can a particular cure be identified with the prognosis as there are many cases that can be associated particular ailment? with а How can predominant cause be identified without statistical consideration?
 In short, how can divination be rationally justified?

 This task fuses into metaphysics as such justification is attainable only when one follows certain rational principles.
 The principle in this case is "duality" or integrated cosmology according to which the universe is believed to be one with two dimensions, the spiritual and the physical.
-Both are separated by metaphysical fence that allow for interpenetration and interaction between the ancestors, the spirits and the Supreme Being man.
-The inter penetration communication is enhanced by ritual though restricted to the diviners.
-It is this limitation that makes this type of knowledge suspicious and
+Both are separated by metaphysical fence that allow for the interpenetration and interaction between the ancestors, the spirits and the Supreme Being with man.
+The inter penetration and communication is enhanced by ritual though restricted to the diviners.
+It is this limitation that makes this type of knowledge suspicious and doubtful.